-The following note shows the journal entry required on a Record Date.
+The following note shows the journal entry required on a record date.

-The next date of importance is the Record Date.
+The next date of importance is the record date.

 Stockholders shown on the company’s record book as owners of the stock will receive the dividend.

 Since this is an administrative activity in the company, NO JOURNAL ENTRY IS REQUIRED.